Here I try to explore the various options for a logically feasible Exodus.

 Aside from the objection from the improbability of such a growth of 2 million from 70 in 250 or even 430 years, there's another, more decisive issue.
 The census of Numbers 26 explicitly mentions that it did not count the previous generation (Num.
 26:63-65; nor Aaron's eldest sons - Num.
 26:62), and this is already obvious because the number of Israelites is actually fewer than the figure in Numbers 1:46.
 And they would've numbered 1.2 million and not 600,000 anyway.
 Since this is a completely new generation from the one counted in Num.
 1, the 601,000+ should be closer to a million (if we assume the pre-Exodus generation are counted out of honor, + the ones born after the Num.
 1 census, who didn't perish for idolatry with Midian (Num.
 25)).

 But these are the kind of logical suggestions we must always remember are possible.
-In medieval chronicles, the opposite happened: the number of participants in a battle was usually based on how many knights were there, yet each knight usually brought with him 3-4 people.
-So if a writer said a certain battle had 300 soldiers on each side, one could actually consider the total to have been 300 knights + 900-1200 men-at-arms for a total of 1200-1500 (Agincourt; two sources give both the lower and actual numbers).
+In medieval chronicles, the opposite happened: the number of participants in a battle was usually based on how many knights there were, yet each knight usually brought with him 3-4 footsoldier commoners.
+So if a writer said a certain battle had 300 on each side, one could actually consider the total to have been 300 knights + 900-1200 men-at-arms for a total of 1200-1500 (Agincourt; two sources give both the lower and actual numbers).

 Alternate Theory 3: Copyist Errors due to Glosses and Other Such